cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 ## Q3.
 Line plot and histogram for the trading volume

 The numbers for the trading volume are high, since it comes as a number of shares.
 In such cases, rescaling can improve the picture.
-Here, we express the volume in million of shares:
+Here, we express the volume in millions of shares:

 ```
 In [8]: df['volume'] = df['volume']/10**6